Professor Chris Goodier

 My current research involves developing a new low carbon sprayed concrete for the tunnelling works on HS2.
 I'm also working on a new low-carbon environmentally-friendly concrete, using locally available recycled materials for making underwater sculptures in the Caribbean.

-Meanwhile, MMC can decrease the carbon impact of construction while making the construction process quicker and better quality.
+Meanwhile, my MMC work is exploring new ways to decrease the carbon impact of construction while making its processes quicker and better quality.

 Alongside my responsibilities at Loughborough, over the past three years, I have led three offsite-focused industry consultancy research projects with the Arup Group, Highways England and British Standards.
 I enjoy this work – it draws on my industry experience and provides an opportunity to apply my research to real-world challenges.